DimitriPalmer22/Relapse-Code-Documentation/_temp/03-06 Ricky Playtest Notes.md

 - The immediate drop caught the player off guard
 - More range for the gun so the player can shoot the barrels
 - Lowkey the slope at the end doesnt need to be a slope
-- Also, having the planks highlighted here is mispesring
+- Also, having the planks highlighted here is misleading

 ### Other Notes